Are you trying to do low carb on a budget? Finding it tough? Here are my top tips for keeping the cost of your diet DOWN!

 Eat seasonally: As I'm sure you're aware, most fruit and vegetables have seasons.
 When you eat food in season then not only are you getting it at its best, but it's often a lot cheaper!
 If you have no idea what is in season when, check out my article Low Carbing Through the Seasons – it has everything you need, including a free printable!

-Don't buy when you can DIY: As much as I *love* short cuts, they almost always more expensive than making your own.
+Don't buy when you can DIY: As much as I *love* short cuts, they are almost always more expensive than making your own.
 And although I always want to support companies that make keto-friendly products, the quality is just so high that they cannot sell them at budget prices.
 So here's a few ideas:

 - Ketchup – check out my review of 5 low carb ketchups to buy – and 5 recipes that you can make yourself!